ufjschool/ob-s14/drafts/second/HauntedStory.md

 After carefully sifting through and analyzing their findings from an investigation, FPI decides what they can and cannot prove, what they can and cannot debunk.
 “You kind of narrow it down and be like, OK, only these claims left are the ones we can’t explain,” Boothby said.

 FPI said that it is their goal is to provide clients with tangible evidence, evidence proving that something can be debunked or evidence proving that there is in fact abnormal, unexplainable activity occurring.
-They use things such as their video and audio recordings and personal experience of being in the home as evidence.
+They use things such as their video and audio recordings and personal experiences of being in the home as evidence.

 If they have reason to believe that paranormal activity is present, they offer clients the service of having their home “cleansed” of any activity.
 The FPI team doesn’t do this themselves but provides clients with references who can, whether this be religious authorities or individuals who deal with other mediums.